 - One letter of recommendation must be uploaded by the applicant’s referee directly to the application platform (signed and stamped on official paper).

 Two full PhD scholarships for projects in history will be available with funding from the Gerda Henkel Stiftung.
 Two scholarships for international doctoral candidates will be available through the DAAD Graduate School Scholarship Programme (conditional on the approval of funds).
 Six places are available for candidates with funding from a third party.
 Candidates without funding can apply, but must find financial support within 15 months after joining the programme (the Graduate School will support the fellows with their funding applications).
 The first supervisors must be members of the Berlin Graduate School Muslim Cultures and Societies.
-Fellows are expected to take residence in Berlin during the three-year programme.
+Fellows are expected to take residence in Berlin during the four-year programme.

 Applications will be reviewed by the School’s Admissions and Grants Committee, and final interviews will be scheduled in February, 2022.The complete application package must be submitted by 1 November, 2022, 12 noon Central European Winter Time through our application platform.
 The Admissions and Grants committee will not consider incomplete or late applications.